 Let’s look at common office hazards.
 In each case, we’ll highlight things to know if you are to manage safety effectively in office envrionments.

 Fire can kill and seriously injure.
 And even if no-one is hurt, property damage or interruption to normal business can result in

 organisations closing permanently.

-- Staff should know basic steps to help prevent fires
+- The basic steps to help prevent fires

 - On hearing the fire alarm – (employees should know what this sounds like) – leave any belongings behind and quickly evacuate the building.

-- Follow the instructions and advice of fire marshal (all staff should know who these people are).
+- Understand they must follow the advice of fire marshals (and know who these people are)